MichaelBell/tt05-spi-peripheral/README.md

 ## Random source

 A ring oscillator provides (probably) random data in the address range 0x400-0x4FF.
 This is very simple and the values may be predictable or even repeating if you happen to choose a related clock rate for the SPI access - don't use it for anything important!
-Note the address read makes no difference to the data.
+Note the address selected makes no difference to the data.
 Both SPI and QSPI reads are supported (all the bits in a QSPI read are generated from differently divided clocks).

 # Usage with RP2040